Marathon season is now upon us, as are the injuries, weaknesses, aches and pains so often caused by the demands of training for 26.2 miles.

 LEGS UP THE WALL (VIPARITA KARANI)

-- Incorporating Legs Up The Wall into a post-run cool down reverses the blood circulation throughout the body, draining fluids that collect in your legs during intense exercise.
+- Incorporating Legs Up The Wall into a post-run cool down improves blood circulation throughout the body, draining fluids that collect in your legs during intense exercise.
 Raising the legs above the torso relieves the symptoms of tired ‘heavy’ legs while stretching out the hamstrings and glutes.

 SIDE LUNGE (SKANDASANA)